What is Diploma of Early Childhood Education and Care?

 - Materials Fee (This includes text books and other related materials) $200.00

-- Departments of Communities and Social Inclusion Clearance to work with children
+- Departments of Human Services to work with children check

 - Course and Qualifications Entry Requirements.

-- For placement within services, students will need to provide evidence of a clear Police Check displaying their legal capacity to work with children.
+- Students will need to provide evidence of a clear working with children check displaying their legal capacity to work with children.